Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## Fix any CI issues

 Wait for the CI to run.
 Fix any issues related to the PR.
+Any fixes that require updating the package code files and tests should be excluded, since these fixes are not necessary for deprecation.

+If ONLY tests are failing, `/check-enforcer override` can be used to get CI green.

 ## Update Development Status classifier in setup.py